 Although reforms are currently being debated within the Mexican government, it is presently illegal to bring CBD into Mexico.

 It is completely illegal to travel with CBD products into Egpyt.
 As of May 2019, a US citizen who arranged to bring a shipment of non-psychoactive CBD oils into Egypt had finally been released from jail on ‘house arrest’ while awaiting trial, but is still facing the death penalty for importing CBD.

 “But I need my CBD…”

 We understand that many people rely on CBD as a natural pain reducer and/or anxiety killer (especially if they’re afraid of flying.)
-Some people choose to try to mail their CBD products to their destination country ahead of travelling there, while others attempt to conceal their CBD oil in false packaging.
+Some people choose to try to mail their CBD oils and other products to their destination country ahead of travelling there, while others attempt to conceal their CBD oils in false packaging.
 We can’t, in full conscience, recommend either method to our customers – if you just can’t bear being without CBD for the length of your holiday/work trip, it’s almost always better to work with the foreign authorities and have your doctor advocate for you, and if that fails – leave the CBD behind.
 Quashing your flight anxiety is not worth risking criminal charges (let alone the death penalty!) in a foreign country far from home.

 You may need to consider getting a short-term prescription for a traditional prescription medication for pain or anxiety just to last you through your trip, then you can return to your healthier, natural CBD oils etc, as soon as you get home.